minio/docs/source/reference/minio-operator-reference.rst

       :start-after: start-kubeapi-envvar
       :end-before: end-kubeapi-envvar

+.. kubeconf:: spec.console.externalCaCertSecret

+   *Optional*

+   One or more Kubernetes secrets containing Certificate Authority (CA) certificates used by MinIO Console for validating TLS connections from connecting clients.

+   The MinIO Console rejects connections from clients specifying untrusted x.509 certificates by default.

+   Specify an array where each element contains the following fields:

+   - ``names`` specifies the name of the Kubernetes secret, and
+   - ``types`` specifies ``kubernetes.io/tls``

 .. kubeconf:: spec.console.externalCertSecret

    *Optional*

-   The name of the Kubernetes secret containing the custom Certificate Authority certificate and private key to use for configuring TLS on the Console object.
-Specify an object where ``names`` specifies the name of the secret and ``types`` specifies ``kubernetes.io/tls``:
+   One or more Kubernetes secrets that contain custom TLS certificate and private key pairs.
+The Operator uses these certificates when configuring MinIO Console Pod TLS and for enabling TLS with SNI support on each pod.
+   Specifically, MinIO copies all specified certificates to each Console pod and service in the cluster.
+When the pod/service responds to a TLS connection request, it uses SNI to select the certificate with matching ``subjectAlternativeName``.

+   Specify an array where each element contains the following fields:

+   - ``names`` specifies the name of the Kubernetes secret, and
+   - ``types`` specifies ``kubernetes.io/tls``

+   Use wildcard patterns when constructing the DNS-related fields to ensure the generated certificates match the Kubernetes-generated DNS names of Tenant resources.
+See the Kubernetes documentation on :kube-docs:`DNS for Services and Pods
+   <concepts/services-networking/dns-pod-service/>` for more information on
+   Kubernetes DNS.

    .. code-block:: yaml